ccollicutt/ccollicutt.github.io/_posts/2022-4-26-tanzu-application-platform-on-windows-workstation.md

 ![TAP GUI 2](/img/tap-on-lap-gui2.jpg)

-We can also visualizae our secure software flow, the secure supply chains that were created by default.
+We can also visualize our secure software flow, the secure supply chains that were created by default.

 ![TAP GUI 3](/img/tap-on-lap-gui3.jpg)